EXPLAINER: What do we know about booster shots for COVID-19?

-U.S. health officials may soon recommend COVID-19 booster shots for fully vaccinated Americans.
-A look at what we know about boosters and how they could help fight the coronavirus:
+U.S. health officials plan to offer COVID-19 booster shots to vaccinated Americans to shore up their protection amid the surging delta variant and evidence that the vaccines’ effectiveness is declining.
+A look at what we know about boosters and how they could help fight the coronavirus pandemic:

 WHY MIGHT WE NEED BOOSTERS?